View on GitHub

 make -C WORKSPACE -f CONFIGURATION.mk OCR-D-SEG-LINE

-There are 2 special variables.
-To process only a subset of pages in all fileGrps, use PAGES.
+To process only a subset of pages in all fileGrps, set PAGES.
 For example, to only consider pages PHYS_0005 through PHYS_0007, do:

 ocrd-make -f CONFIGURATION.mk all PAGES=PHYS_0005..PHYS_0007